-Public Works is divided into six divisions, each overseen by a manager who reports to Public Works Director Peter Capell.
+Public Works is divided into seven divisions, each overseen by a manager who reports to Public Works Director Heath Henderson.
 These divisions work closely together and sometimes with other county departments and outside agencies to provide services and build projects for the public.

-Public Works also has two other programs that support all six divisions:
+Public Works also has two other programs that support all seven divisions:

 Administration and Finance, Lori Pearce, manager